Campaigners protest with dead fish to highlight ‘tragedy’ of salmon industry

 The group has called for a halt to caged salmon fishing in Scotland.

-The group claim whales, dolphins and porpoises are “unlawfully” disturbed with submarine smoke alarms designed to startle seals, and the salmon industry dumps harmful chemicals into Scotland’s marine environment.
+The group claims whales, dolphins and porpoises are “unlawfully” disturbed with alarms designed to startle seals, and the salmon industry dumps harmful chemicals into Scotland’s marine environment.

+Salmon Scotland said the acoustic deterrent devices are not used at any salmon farm in Scotland and the industry “meets the highest environmental standards”.

 Ocean Rebellion’s Roc Sandford said: “Scotland is a beautiful, proud country.
 Our destruction of the environmental heritage on which so many of our jobs depend will ruin this for future generations.